code-not-found/code-not-found.github.io/_posts/spring-kafka/2017-05-10-spring-kafka-integration-example.md

 * Spring Boot 1.5
 * Maven 3.5

-Building of the project will be automated using [Maven](https://maven.apache.org/).
-We include the needed Spring Integration dependencies using the `spring-boot-starter-integration` [Spring Boot starter](https://github.com/spring-projects/spring-boot/tree/master/spring-boot-starters).
-For testing support we also include the `spring-boot-starter-test` starter.
+The building of this project will be automated using [Maven](https://maven.apache.org/){:target="_blank"}.
+We include the needed Spring Integration dependencies using the `spring-boot-starter-integration` [Spring Boot starter](https://github.com/spring-projects/spring-boot/tree/master/spring-boot-starters){:target="_blank"}.
+For testing support, we also include the `spring-boot-starter-test` starter.

 As we will be using the Spring Integration Kafka extension we add the corresponding `spring-integration-kafka` dependency.
-Starting from version 2.0 this project is a complete rewrite based on the [Spring for Apache Kafka](https://projects.spring.io/spring-kafka/) project which uses the pure java `Producer` and `Consumer` clients provided by Kafka.
+Starting from version 2.0 this project is a complete rewrite based on the [Spring for Apache Kafka](https://projects.spring.io/spring-kafka/){:target="_blank"} project which uses the pure java `Producer` and `Consumer` clients provided by Kafka.
 As such we also add the `spring-kafka` dependency for core functionality as well as `spring-kafka-test` in order to have access to an embedded Kafka broker when running our unit test.

 The `spring-boot-maven-plugin` Maven plugin is added so that we can build a single, runnable JAR, which is convenient to execute and transport our written code.